Spend your summer at Porthouse Theatre, Kent State University's summer professional theatre located on the grounds of beautiful Blossom Music Center.

 Porthouse Theatre provides a unique training opportunity for actors, designers, technicians, and managers, working in the context of a professional producing theatre.
 They work side by side with established professionals to refine their skills and talents.

-Porthouse Theatre currently operates under a University Resident Theatre (U/RTA) Contract with Actors’ Equity Association.
+Porthouse Theatre currently abides by the guidelines of the University Resident Theatre (U/RTA) Contract with Actors’ Equity Association.

 Actors’ Equity Association (AEA), founded in 1913, represents more than 49,000 stage actors and stage managers in the United States.
 Equity seeks to advance, promote and foster the art of live theatre as an essential component of our society.
 Equity negotiates wages and working conditions, providing a wide range of benefits, including health and pension plans.
 AEA is a member of the AFL-CIO, and is affiliated with FIA, an international organization of performing arts unions.
 The Equity emblem is our marks of excellence.
 For more information, visit www.actorsequity.org